HOW WE THINK

 As acolytes of Benjamin Graham and Warren Buffett, we are standing on the shoulders of giants and adapting to a world permeated by software, network effects and zero marginal costs.

 What's our investment strategy?

 We look for businesses that fit the following criteria:

-Can scale globally, and that operate in large addressable markets that are themselves growing.
+Can scale globally, and operate in large addressable markets that are themselves growing.

 A large market allows a business to grow for many years.
-Having a business operating in a market that is itself growing is even better, because that typically means the business is competing with non-consumption, instead of competing with consumption, which is much harder to do.
+A business operating in a market that is itself growing is even better, because that typically means the business is competing with non-consumption, instead of competing with consumption, which is much harder to do.